-This 6.5" lucet is made of a hardwood called Birch wood from a locally owned forest in Estonia and hand-crafted in Germany.
+This 6.5" lucet is handmade of a hardwood called Birchwood from a locally owned forest in Estonia and hand-crafted in Germany.
 The lucet creates a very sturdy, square cord, which is quite elastic and will not fully unravel when a thread snaps.
-This means it is a good choice for clothing attachments, zipper pulls, to hang items from, to wear as bracelets, as hair ties, as backpack attachments, sewn into various objects and more.
+This means it is a good choice for clothing attachments, zipper pulls, to hang items from, to wear as bracelets, as hair ties, as backpack attachments, sewn into various objects like butterflies and doll blankets or dollhouse rugs and more.

-Please choose with or without yarn.
-With yarn includes a 6 foot strand of wool, silk, cotton or blend of wool/silk yarn for practice of colors we have on hand.
+Choose with or without yarn.
+With yarn includes a 20 foot strand of wool, cotton or blend of wool/silk yarn for practice of colors we have on hand.

 If you would rather have more yarn or choose your colors, we have some nice wool yarn for finger knitting here: